DPenner/SYSC-Project/README.txt

 - Text Command interface has been removed and replaced by GUI interface

 ROADMAP:
+- Level editor, save/load of game and levels
 - use image files to enhance the look of the game.
 For example, the characters and items will have more visual appeal.
-- create a more complex second level
+- create a more complex second level (to be done in conjunction with level editor)
 - enable use of weapons
 - Make it actually possible to win the game